coin-or/rbfopt/README.rst

 this software, you are implicitly accepting the terms of the license.

 RBFOpt is a Python library for black-box optimization (also known as derivative-free optimization).
-It is developed for Python 3 but currently runs on Python 2.7 as well.
+It is developed for Python 3.
+Since March 2025, Python 2.7 is no longer officially supported.
 This README contains installation instructions and a brief overview.
 More details can be found in the user manual.